 And this opens up exciting new horizons for the traditional service management best practice.

 So today we're going to explore the roots of enterprise service management in ITSM, and we try to get a better understanding of what it's all about.
-And I'm also going to show you how the YaSM framework helps you with introducing the enterprise service management approach in your organization.
+And I'm also going to show you how the YaSM model helps you with introducing the enterprise service management approach in your organization.

 Let's first take a quick look at the history of enterprise service management and its roots in ITSM: